Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback

-Till now, concepts from synchronization theory have been proposed to mitigate thermoacoustic instability in multiple coupled thermoacoustic systems.
-A majority of these studies have extensively focused on suppressing thermoacoustic instability in laminar systems.
-In a laminar system such as a Rijke tube, the system loses stability and becomes unstable via a Hopf bifurcation \cite{etikyala2017change}.
-The nature of a Hopf bifurcation is determined by the stability of the emerging branch of the limit cycle oscillations.
-A subcritical Hopf bifurcation occurs when a system quickly transitions from a stable, steady solution to an unstable, steady solution accompanied by a sudden rise in the amplitude of oscillations \cite{pikovsky2003synchronization}.
-In contrast, a turbulent combustion system transitions from disorder (combustion noise) to ordered dynamics (limit cycle oscillations during thermoacoustic instability) via intermittency.
-The intermediate state of intermittency exhibits the characteristics of both combustion noise and thermoacoustic instability.
-Intermittency is characterized by epochs of low-amplitude aperiodic oscillations interspersed with seemingly random bursts of high-amplitude periodic oscillations.
-In a turbulent combustor, interactions between hydrodynamic, acoustic, and heat release rate fluctuations lead to a variety of dynamics, such as chaos, intermittency, and ordered dynamics.
-The interplay of many different system components can can lead to the emergence of collective behavior.
+Until now, the concept of amplitude death has been proposed to mitigate thermoacoustic instability in multiple coupled thermoacoustic systems.
+A majority of these studies have extensively focused on suppressing thermoacoustic instability in Rijke tubes.
+Rijke tubes are mostly laminar thermoacoustic systems and are relatively simpler when compared to practical turbulent thermoacoustic systems \cite{manoj2022rijke}.
+In a Rijke tube, the system behavior loses the stability of the steady state and starts exhibiting LCOs via a Hopf bifurcation due to a change in the control parameter \cite{manoj2022rijke}.
+In contrast, in a typical turbulent combustion system, the system behavior transitions from high-dimensional chaos to LCOs (thermoacoustic instability) via intermittency \cite{nair2014intermittency}.
+Intermittency is characterized by epochs of low-amplitude chaotic oscillations interspersed with seemingly random bursts of high-amplitude periodic oscillations.
+Due to the turbulent flow field, interactions between hydrodynamic, acoustic, and heat release rate fluctuations are significantly complex when compared to laminar systems \cite{sujith2021thermoacoustic}.
+The nonlinear interplay of such different subsystems at local scales can lead to the emergence of collective behavior at the global scale.
 The process of larger entities, patterns, and regularities emerging through interactions between constituent entities that are unable to exhibit these features on their own is known as "emergence," and it is a key component of complex systems.
 Large coherent vortices and an ordered acoustic field develop from the background of turbulent combustion during the onset of thermoacoustic instability in a turbulent combustion system.
-As a result, a turbulent thermoacoustic system is a complex system in which aperiodic (disordered) fluctuations disappear, and periodic (ordered) oscillations emerge at the onset of thermoacoustic instability.